 About Us

-We are the Bayshore Music Project, home to the Bayshore Symphony under the direction of Artistic Director and conductor, Chip Bergeron.
+We are the Bayshore Music Project, home to the Bayshore Symphony.
 The Bayshore Music Project has brought musical presentations to local schools as part of our outreach efforts.

 Our objective is to make good orchestral music accessible to musicians as well as music enthusiasts.
 In addition to the established repertoire, we look for opportunities to perform – and on occasion, commission – works by local composers.
 Bayshore Music Project is a 501(c)3 non-profit organization of volunteers, both amateur and professional, who share our dedication to bringing affordable orchestral music to audiences in western Washington.